cacophony-wj/licentia_black/README.md

 ## MCM CONFIGURATION

+## IF YOU WISH TO PLAY THE "PITCH" SEXLAB PROFILE, READ THE LLGUIDE.md LOCATED ELSEWHERE IN THIS GITHUB REPO!!

 ## WHEN YOU SPAWN IN HELGEN'S INN, DO NOT TOUCH ANYTHING!

 Wait until the _Fertility Mode_ question appears on your screen.